paulhamsh/Spark-Parser/Spark Format Description.md

 # Reverse engineering the bluetooth message format used for app to amp communications

-By ytsibizov.
+By paulhamsh based on document from ytsibizov.

-Additional information from paulhamsh.
+# Overview

 Messages are exchanged in data blocks.
+The block contains one or more chunks, each chunk carrying a part of the overall message.
+Blocks and chunks appear to have size limits which means messages span chunks and chunks span blocks.
+The pictures at the end may help visualise this.

-When the app sends a message then the Spark responds with an acknowledgemnent.
+When the app sends a message then the Spark (usually) responds with an acknowledgemnent.

-Large transfers (such as a new preset) are sent in blocks of length 0xad (173 decimal).
+The data sent to the Spark can span chunks, but each block only contains a single chunk.
+So the format is block header, a chunk header, the data then the chunk trailer.
+Each send block seems to have a maximum size of 0xad.
+If the data spans blocks (exmample: sending a preset) then each chunk starts three bytes showing the total number of chunks and which chunk this is.

+Data received from the Spark is similar but can be split over multiple blocks and multiple chunks.
+Each receive block seems to have a maximum size of 0x6a.
+The first chunk is the acknowledgement (chunk header and chunk trailer, no data).

+Then the following chunks are each of 32 bytes.
+Each chunk starts with 3 bytes showing the number of the chunk.
+There doesn't appear to be a byte showing the total number of chunks in the message.

+Chunks can start in one block and end in the following block.
+Even the chunk header can be split.

+It isn't clear why the send and receive packets are structured differently.
+Or why chunks span blocks.

 # Data message format

+## Block header
 All numbers in hexadecimal

 | Offset | Length | Data                                                  |